ncrmro/website/posts/2021_01_02_apollo-cache-testing.md

 ---

-If your using [Apollo](https://www.apollographql.com/docs/) [GraphQL](https://graphql.org/) and you've not yet looked at the [Apollo Cache](https://www.apollographql.com/docs/react/caching/cache-configuration/) object in your App I would highly recommend getting familiar with it.
+If your using [Apollo](https://www.apollographql.com/docs/) [GraphQL](https://graphql.org/) and you've not yet looked at the [Apollo Cache](https://www.apollographql.com/docs/react/caching/cache-configuration/) object in your app I would highly recommend getting familiar with it.
 As you may not be getting the benefits of caching as you thought, which I didn't catch until working with [Graphql Mutations](https://graphql.org/learn/queries/#mutations).

-In this post we will cover a few aspects of the Apollo cache.
+In this post, we will cover a few aspects of the Apollo cache.

 - [Unique Identities](#unique-identities)
 - [Accessing the Cache](#accessing-the-apollo-cache)